PulseWaves/Specification/specification.rst

 File Signature:
   The file signature must contain the zero-terminated string of 16 characters “PulseWavesPulse" that can be checked by user software as a quick look validate the file type.

-Scan Number:
-  If this file contains the pulses from a single scan, this field should contain a flight line number, a drive path ID, or a scan site identifier.

 Global Parameters:
   This is a bit field used to specify certain global properties about the file.

+Scan ID:
+  If this file contains the pulses from a single scan, this field should contain the flight line number, the drive path ID, or the scan site identifier.

 Project ID (GUID data):
-  These four fields describe a Globally Unique Identifier (GUID) for use as a Project Identifier (Project ID).
+  These four fields describe a Globally Unique IDentifier (GUID) to identify a project.
 These fields are at the discretion of processing software.
 They should be the same for all files associated with a unique project.
-By assigning a Project ID and using a File Source ID for every file within the project, every pulse can be uniquely identified.
+By assigning a Project ID and using a unique Scan ID for every scan of the project, every pulse can be uniquely identified.

-Version Number:
-  The version number consists of a major and minor field.
-All minor versions of the same major version will be fully forward and backward compatible.

 System Identifier:
   This information is ASCII data describing the hardware sensor that collected or the process that generated the pulse records in this file.
 If the character data is less than 31 characters, the remaining data must be null.